 Barrister: A barrister is someone who defends or advocates for someone inside of court.
 Barristers are, therefore, used or hired by solicitors to represent a case in court and only become involved when an advocate for that case is required.
 Barristers tend to be specialists in certain legal areas.
 Moreover, 80% of barristers in the UK are self-employed which means the amount of money they make in any given period depends on how many cases they take on.

 Present: The present route to qualification as a lawyer in the UK requires you to achieve a qualifying law degree.
+This involves making the right decision about where to study law at university.
 Once you have achieved your initial legal qualification, you must choose whether you want to complete the Bar Professional Training Course to qualify as a barrister or the Legal Practice Course to qualify as a solicitor.
 After this stage, a future solicitor will have to undertake a two-year training contract before qualifying.
 On the other hand, a prospective barrister carries out a one-year pupillage at a chambers.

 Future: The route to qualification for solicitors is due to change in 2021 with the introduction of the Solicitor’s Qualifying Exam (SQE) replacing both the GDL and LPC.
 This new assessment has been designed to centralise the route to qualification to keep the process as consistent as possible.
 The new assessment will have two stages with one covering legal knowledge and the other testing practical skills.
 Despite this change, there will be a transition period allowing for those already undertaking a law degree or already enrolled in either the GDL or LPC to continue to completion.